No matter what your age or physical ability I believe you can practise Tai Chi and feel its benefits.

 Grandmaster Chang San-feng

 There are no age or health restrictions to starting your Tai Chi journey into healthy movement and mindful meditation.
 However, if you have complex health issues please chat with me.
-To follow social distancing rules please book your place by calling 07889 532982.
+Booking essential for all please call 07889 532982.

 Tai Chi for those with Long-Term Neurological Health Conditions